DonggeunYu/MEV-Attack-on-the-BSC/README.md

 - It's important to utilize snapshots.
   * `geth` can be somewhat less reliable.
-  * I have had several experiences with chaindata corruption when geth crashes, so i recommend actively using the snapshot feature.
+  * I have had several experiences with chain data corruption when geth crashes, so I recommend actively using the snapshot feature.

 <br>